-- 6.28 PWIFB is established under PWIO and is responsible for administering PWIF.
+- 6.27 PWIFB is established under PWIO and is responsible for administering PWIF.
 Employees who are owed wages, wages in lieu of notice, severance payment, pay for untaken annual leave and untaken statutory holidays by their insolvent employers may apply to PWIF for ex gratia payment in accordance with PWIO.
-It is financed by a levy on the business registration certificates. - 6.29 PWIF is financed by a levy on the business registration certificates.
-In 2013, subsequent to an amendment to the Business Registration Ordinance, the levy rate was reduced with effect from 19 July 2013.

-- 6.30 We provide administrative support to PWIFB, verify applications and approve payment from the fund.
-We received 2 081 applications in 2013.
+It is financed by a levy on the business registration certificates. - 6.28 We provide administrative support to PWIFB, verify applications and approve payment from the fund.
+We received 2 236 applications in 2014.
 A breakdown of applicants by economic sector was shown in Figure 6.6.
-During the year, we processed 2 150 applications, leading to payment of \$48.5 million and the PWIF recorded an annual surplus of \$470 million. - 6.31 By providing a safety net for employees affected by business closures, PWIF plays an important role in maintaining harmonious labour relations and social stability.
+During the year, we processed 2 544 applications, leading to payment of \$58.8 million and PWIF recorded an annual surplus of \$339 million.

+6.29 By providing a safety net for employees affected by business closures, PWIF plays an important role in maintaining harmonious labour relations and social stability.
 Both LD and PWIFB attach great importance to protecting the fund from possible abuse.
 To this end, stringent vetting procedures are in place to process all applications.
 An inter-departmental task force has been formed by representatives of LD, Commercial Crime Bureau of the Police Force, Official Receiver's Office and Legal Aid Department to take concerted actions against suspected fraudulent cases.